wemcdonald/spotify-reverse-playlist/README.md

   - Check that you have permission to modify the destination playlist

 - **Rate limiting**:

   - The script includes retry logic, but you may need to run it during off-peak hours for very large playlists

+- **Cron job not working**:
+  - Check that the script has execute permissions
+  - Verify that the `.env` file is in the correct location
+  - Make sure the token file exists and is valid
+  - Check the cron job's log file for errors

 ## License